falahfakhri-Iraq/LANDASAT_8_9/README.md

 landsatinices.py  Calculate most of the spectral indices.
 It's worthwhile that all the scripts have help in order to guid the users.

+To get the benefits of those scripts the following are the right steps.

+1- rename granular using the renamelandsat.py

+2- extract Landsat files from tar format extractlandsat.py

+3- Landsat indices make most of the calculations landsatindices.py